-- the financial statements and notes for the year ended 30 June 2023 are in accordance with the Corporations Act 2001 and: - a. comply with Accounting Standards, which, as stated in basis of preparation Note 1 to the financial statements, constitutes explicit and unreserved compliance with International Financial Reporting Standards (IFRS); and - b. give a true and fair view of the financial position and performance of the consolidated group; - 2. the Chief Executive Officer have given the declarations required by Section 295A that: - a. the financial records of the Company for the financial year have been properly maintained in accordance with section 286 of the Corporations Act 2001; - b. the financial statements and notes for the financial year comply with the Accounting Standards; and - c. the financial statements and notes for the financial year give a true and fair view. - in the directors' opinion, there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable.
+- The 1. the financial statements and notes for the year ended 30 June 2024 are in accordance with the Corporations Act 2001 - comply with Accounting Standards, which, as stated in basis of preparation Note 1 to the financial statements, constitutes explicit and unreserved compliance with International Financial Reporting Standards (IFRS); and - give a true and fair view of the financial position and performance of the consolidated group; - the Chief Executive Officer have given the declarations required by Section 295A that: - the financial records of the Company for the financial year have been properly maintained in accordance with a. section 286 of the Corporations Act 2001; - the financial statements and notes for the financial year comply with the Accounting Standards; and - the financial statements and notes for the financial year give a true and fair view. - in the directors' opinion, there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable. - The information disclosed in the attached consolidated entity disclosure statement is true and correct.